 Every Friday I receive a list of weekly baskets as well as fruits, vegetables, cereals and seeds to choose from.
 I place my order and it gets delivered to my place the next Tuesday.

 If you don’t need their home delivery service, you can visit Bio Habitus on their organic store in Gaia or attend one of the organic markets in Porto.

-How to get there: The subway stations Dom João II and Santo Ovídio are both 5min walking distant.
+How to get there: the subway stations Dom João II and Santo Ovídio are both a 5 minutes walking distance.

 Berdinho – Organic Market

 Centro Comercial Miguel Bombarda | Porto

 Berdinho takes place every Saturday from midday to 7pm, rain or shine, on a cute little shopping mall where you can also have vegetarian meals at a restaurant called Sabores & Açores.